vaibhavgarg237/VaibhavGarg-Blogs/cl7mblevw020dgznvbwxg6bs9.md

 * Similar to useEffect / useMemo but more powerful

-* In this case our callback function not value is memoized for next time
+* In this case, our callback function not value is memoized for next time

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1662230663091/NYx2WlJuc.png align="left")